 The Portfolio Manager is entitled to the payment of a performance fee which is dependent on the long-term performance of the Company.
-The performance fee is calculated by reference to the amount by which the Company's net asset value (NAV) has outperformed the NASDAQ Biotechnology Index (sterling adjusted), the Company's benchmark index.
+The performance fee is calculated by reference to the amount by which the Company's NAV has outperformed the NASDAQ Biotechnology Index (total return, net of withholding tax, sterling adjusted), the Company's benchmark index.